redis/redis-doc/topics/cluster-spec.md

 So during the reconfiguration eventually the number of served hash slots will drop to zero, and the node will reconfigure accordingly.
 Note that in the base case this just means that the old master will be a slave of the slave that replaced it after a failover.
 However in the general form the rule covers all the possible cases.

-Slaves do exactly the same: they reconfigure to replicate to the node that stolen the last hash slot of its former master.
+Slaves do exactly the same: they reconfigure to replicate to the node that stole the last hash slot of its former master.

 Replica migration
 ---